QUT-Digital-Observatory/youte/docs/documentation.md

 youte search <search-terms> --tidy-to <file-name.json> --format json
 ```

-`--tidy-to` option is available for and works the same across all `youte` commands that retrieve data.
+`--tidy-to` option is available for all `youte` commands that retrieve data, and works the same way.

 ### Advanced search